 This is the eighteenth edition of the Energy Use Data Handbook, 2000 to 2018, which fulfils part of the mandate of Natural Resources Canada’s Office of Energy Efficiency (OEE) to strengthen and expand Canada’s commitment to energy efficiency and to reduce greenhouse gas (GHG) emissions that contribute to climate change.

 The main objective of the handbook is to provide a statistical overview of Canada’s sectoral energy markets.
 The GHG emissions figures presented here are for analytical purposes.
-Readers should consult Environment and Climate Change Canada’s publication National Inventory Report for the official GHG inventory.
+Readers should consult Environment and Climate Change Canada’s National Inventory Report for the official GHG inventory.

 The handbook covers five sectors at an aggregate level: residential, commercial/institutional, industrial, transportation and electricity generation.
-The year 1990 is the reference year, whereas 2014 is the most recent year for which data are available.
+The year 2000 is the reference year whereas 2018 is the most recent year for which data are available.

-A comprehensive database, including most data that the OEE uses for its analysis of historical energy use and GHG emissions, is available on the following website: http://oee.nrcan.gc.ca/corporate/statistics/neud/dpa/home.cfm.
+A comprehensive database, including most data that the OEE uses for its analysis of historical energy use and GHG emissions, is available on the following website: http://oee.nrcan.gc.ca/corporate/statistics/neud/dpa/data_e/databases.cfm.

 For more information on this product or other services, contact